-The GAC is a committee of the Board and has assumed the responsibilities of an audit committee in respect of all subsidiaries of Mercantile, and therefore a separate GAC has not been formed for the Bank or any other subsidiaries.
+The GAC's duties include its statutory duties in terms of the Companies Act as well as additional duties assigned to it by the Board.
+It is a committee of the Board and has assumed the responsibilities of an audit committee in respect of all subsidiaries of Mercantile and, therefore, a separate GAC has not been formed for the Bank or any other subsidiaries.
 The GAC assists the Board in fulfilling its monitoring and controlling responsibilities in terms of applicable legislation.